wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-aadconnect-prerequisites.md

 **Azure AD**

-- An Azure subscription or an [Azure trial subscription](http://azure.microsoft.com/pricing/free-trial/) - This is only required for accessing the Azure portal and not for using Azure AD Connect.
+- An Azure subscription or an [Azure trial subscription](/pricing/1rmb-trial/) - This is only required for accessing the Azure Management Portal and not for using Azure AD Connect.
 If you are using PowerShell or Office 365 you do not need an Azure subscription to use Azure AD Connect.
 If you have an Office 365 license you can also use the Office 365 portal.
-With a paid Office 365 license you can also get into the Azure portal from the Office 365 portal.
+With a paid Office 365 license you can also get into the Azure Management Portal from the Office 365 portal.
 - Verify the domain you plan to use in Azure AD.
-For example if you plan to use contoso.com for your users then make sure this domain has been verified and you are not only using the contoso.onmicrosoft.com default domain.
+For example if you plan to use contoso.com for your users then make sure this domain has been verified and you are not only using the contoso.partner.onmschina.cn default domain.
 - An Azure AD directory will by default allow 50k objects.
 When you verify the domain the limit will be increased to 300k objects.
 If you need even more objects in Azure AD you need to open a support case to have the limit increased even further.
 If you need more than 500k objects, you will need a license such as Office 365, Azure AD Basic, Azure AD Premium, or Enterprise Mobility Suite.

 **On-premises servers and environment**